Interview

 1. How to improve what we do every day.

-2. How to improve cross-organisational, multi-team processes.
+2. How to improve cross-organizational, cross-team processes.

 The KAIZEN™ methodology, even today, continues to be an essential practice in the world’s benchmark companies.